 Start each data node process (ndbd or possibly ndbmtd) with the

---initialoption, which forces the data node to clear its file system and to reload all MySQL Cluster data and metadata from the other data nodes.
+--initialoption, which forces the data node to clear its file system and to reload all NDB Cluster data and metadata from the other data nodes.

 The process for performing a rolling restart may be generalized as follows:

 Stop, reconfigure, then restart each cluster data node (ndbd process) in turn.

 Stop, reconfigure, then restart each cluster SQL node (mysqld process) in turn.

 The specifics for implementing a given rolling upgrade depend upon the changes being made.
 A more detailed view of the process is presented here:

 and Start steps indicate that the